 Breed: AQHA Racing Quarter Horse (tattooed)

 Warrior was discovered by a Volunteer's sister in a grass-less rock pasture at a self-care boarding facility in Middle Tennessee.
 After law enforcement failed to step in, Warrior was purchased from his former owner by the person who discovered him and handed over to Freedom Reigns Ranch.
-He was immediately brought to our vet, examined, weighed (missing a staggering 400 lbs), and a re-feeding protocol established.
+He was immediately brought to our vet, examined, weighed (missing a staggering 450 lbs), given triage care and a re-feeding protocol established.

 Freedom Reigns volunteers who cared Warrior around-the-clock for several days.
 Re-feeding a horse who is emaciated is a delicate and risky balance; while they need nutrients to gain weight, doing so too fast will overwhelm their fragile, compromised system.
 It is a long and slow process that has to be monitored very carefully.